GCA-VH-lab/RiboSeqPy/README.md

   * ncRNA.fa   - non coding RNA in FastA format
   * Genome.gtf - genome annotation in GTF (gff2) format

-Other data files are derived based on those three and commands for that are described in the file  build_index.sh
+Other data files are derived based on those three and commands for that are described in the file  `build_index.sh`

 ### Usage
-Pipeline is controlled by parameters in the file "Param.in" You can specify steps you want to run, readlength range, mapping (5' or 3').
+Pipeline is controlled by parameters in the file **Param.in**.
+You can specify steps you want to run, readlength range, mapping (5' or 3').

     python  Pipeline_iv.py